psxact/psxact/README.md

 ## Building

-This project uses [SCons][scons] for building, and relies on [SDL2][sdl2] for multimedia.
-At the very simplest, building is accomplished by invoking `scons` from the root of the project.
+This project uses `make` for building, and relies on [SDL2][sdl2] for multimedia.
+At the very simplest, building is accomplished by invoking `make` from the root of the project.

 ## Contributing